 6. Will Dr. Rizk perform computer imaging during my consultation?

 Not always.
-Computer imaging may give you an idea from profile in some noses but is somewhat inaccurate in revision rhinoplasty, especially from the front view.
+Computer imaging may give you an idea from profile in some noses but is somewhat inaccurate in nose surgery, especially from the front view.

 7. I HAVE BREATHING DIFFICULTY AFTER MY RHINOPLASTY